Quantum Chameleons: Quantum bounds on chameleon-like models

-A simple bound on symmetron dark energy comes from molecular spectroscopy \cite{Fichet:2017bng,Brax:2017xho}.
-Indeed in this case the Casimir-Polder force between nuclei is unscreened and is constrained by high precision measurements of certain transitions in simple molecules and ions like H$_2$, HD$^+$, $\bar p ^4$He$^+$ and on the ground state of muonic molecular deuterium ion $dd\mu^+$.
-Observables like bouncing neutrons \cite{Jenke:2011zz}, neutron scattering \cite{Nesvizhevsky:2007by} require more theoretical developments and are not discussed here.
+A simple bound on the symmetron comes from molecular spectroscopy, in which case the Casimir-Polder force between nuclei is unscreened and results from \cite{Fichet:2017bng,Brax:2017xho} can be applied.
+For masses below the meV range (see Fig.\,2 in \cite{Brax:2017xho}), the main bound on the symmetron comes from the E\"ot-Wash experiment.

-At masses below the meV (see Fig.\,2 in \cite{Brax:2017xho}), the main bound on the symmetron comes from the torsion pendulum E\"otwash experiment.
-In this experiment an electrostatic shielding sheet is placed between the plates, thus the particle propagates in 5 different regions.
-The 5-layer propagator is obtained using the method described in this Letter, and the subsequent change in force is shown in Fig.~\ref{fig:PlotEW} for a massless particle.
-We see that when the sheet is dense enough, it screens the propagation and the force is \textit{enhanced} by a factor 16, because the pressure is now between the plate and the sheet, which is twice closer than the opposite plate.
-In the screening limit of the sheet the Casimir pressure is found to be $\pi^2/(30 (L+W_{\rm sheet} )^4)$ ($L=55$\,$\mu$m, $W_{\rm sheet}=10$\,$\mu$m for E\"otwash \cite{Adelberger:2006dh}).

-Interestingly, without the sheet, the $L=55$\,$\mu$m measurement is close to be sensitive to a Casimir pressure between plates induced by the symmetron -- or more generally any chameleon-like particle.
-Once the effect of the sheet is taken into account, the pressure is enhanced and E\"otwash becomes sensitive to the symmetron Casimir pressure.
-The $L=55\mu $m measurement excludes a large part of the symmetron parameter space as shown in Fig.~\ref{fig:PlotEW}.
+Interestingly the E\"ot-Wash experiment is sensitive to the symmetron Casimir pressure \textit{because of} the intermediate shield.
+The $L=55\,\mu $m measurement excludes a large part of the symmetron parameter space as shown in Fig.~\ref{fig:PlotEW}.
 A sensitivity up to $M\sim 1$\,TeV and to $\mu\sim 58$\,meV is obtained.
-The exclusion region from the classical symmetron force \cite{Upadhye:2012rc,Brax:2014zta} is also shown for comparison.
-The exclusion region is finite, depends on $\lambda$ and vanishes for $\lambda\gtrsim 0.4$.
+In comparison, the classical exclusion region \cite{Upadhye:2012rc,Brax:2014zta} is finite, depends on $\lambda$ and vanishes for $\lambda\gtrsim 0.4$.
 The exclusion region near the transition requires a treatment of the VEV profile at the interface which is beyond the piecewise constant mass approximation used here.

+Let us finally comment on the cosmological symmetron \cite{Hinterbichler:2010es,Hinterbichler:2011ca}.
+In such case the parameters of the symmetron model are typically chosen to satisfy $\mu^2 M^2 \sim H_0^2 M_{\rm Pl}^2$, $\lambda \sim \frac{M_{\rm Pl}^2 \mu^2 }{M^4}$.
+Solar system tests require the coupling scale $M$ to be $M \lesssim 10^{-3} M_{\rm Pl}$.
+It turns out that the classical pressure Eq.~\eqref{eq:Fsymcl} is overwhelmed by the quantum pressure at the scale of laboratory experiments.
+The main constraint comes thus from the Eot-Wash bound on the quantum pressure shown in Fig.~\ref{fig:PlotEW}.
+Since the lower bound on $M$ reaches only $ \sim 1$\,TeV, this leaves plenty of order of magnitudes in $M$ where the cosmological symmetron can exist.
+In terms of distance scales, the bound from the quantum pressure implies that the range of the symmetron force has to be \textit{larger} than $\sim 3\cdot 10^7 $~km.
+Simi\-lar conclusions apply to astrophysically relevant symmetrons, which tend to have larger masses $\mu$ and similar coupling scales $M$ \cite{OHare:2018ayv,Burrage:2018zuj}.